Second-order superintegrable systems from semi-simple and nilpotent Frobenius structures: Method

+where $\breve{T}^k_{ji}=g^{ka}\hat T^b_{aj}g_{bi}$.
 We remark that the second-order maximally superintegrable systems obtained in this way are precisely the so-called systems of \emph{abundant type}.
-These abundant systems are precisely the second-order maximally superintegrable systems with $(n+2)$-parameter potential for which the integrability conditions of \eqref{eq:Wilczynski} are generically satisfied and for which \eqref{eq:BD} then admits $\frac12n(n+1)$ independent solutions $K$.
+These abundant systems are precisely the second-order maximally superintegrable systems with $(n+2)$-parameter potential for which the integrability conditions of \eqref{eq:Wilczynski.system} are generically satisfied and for which also the integrability conditions (Ricci conditions) for \eqref{eq:shortcut} hold generically.
+Equation \eqref{eq:shortcut} then admits $\frac12n(n+1)$ independent solutions $K$.
+For details, we refer the reader to \cite{KSV2023}.

-We also comment that, instead of \eqref{eq:BD}, one could equivalently consider the first-order closed prolongation for the Killing tensors associated to non-degenerate irreducible second-order superintegrable systems obtained in \cite{KSV2023}.